mpoffald/sharpy/docs/examples.rst

 Customers With Custom Charges
 =============================

-Similar to creating customers with tracked items, the GetCheddar API allows you to provide custom charge information as part of the create customer call.
+Similar to creating customers with tracked items, the Cheddar API allows you to provide custom charge information as part of the create customer call.
 Doing so saves a request to the API and eliminates the risk of customers getting created without the desired charges.
 Just like with